Rhythmically Speaking presents . . .

 As the weather chills, our dancers will chill into choreography and improvisations set to the groovy jazz tunes of Vince Guaraldi’s playful and nostalgic “Charlie Brown Christmas” soundtrack, played live by a quartet of excellent local musicians!
 This show expands on Rhythmically Speaking’s original production from last December.
 If you saw it last year, join us again.
 If you missed it, now you get another chance!

 Come have a meal before the show or a drink while you enjoy it, and feel free to bring kiddos – folks 12 and under are free!
-Another good reason to come early for the matinee performances (12/14 @ 2pm and 12/15 @ 4pm): artist Brad Erickson will be with us for half an hour before and after the shows, creating complimentary Peanuts-style caricatures for anyone who would like one!
-Join us to experience this unique live holiday music and dance show in Peanuts creator Charles Schultz’s hometown of St. Paul – seating for the show is first come, first served, so come early!
+Join us to experience this unique live holiday music and dance show: seating is first come, first served, so come early!

 Erinn Liebhard (Producer, Choreographer & Dancer)